Express trains in India: Trains

-Indian Railways Operates various classes of Express trains.
-The trains are classified basis average speed and facilities with express trains having fewer halts, priority on rail network and faster average speed.
-The trains are identified by five digit numbers with train-pairs traveling in opposite directions usually labelled with consecutive numbers.
+Indian Railways operates various classes of Express trains.
+The trains are classified on the basis of average speed and facilities, with express trains having fewer halts, priority on rail network and faster average speed.
+The trains are identified by five-digit numbers with train-pairs traveling in opposite directions usually labelled with consecutive numbers.
 Express trains often have specific unique names for easy identification.
 Rajdhani Express introduced in 1969 were the first trains to reach speeds of up to 120 kph.
 Shatabdi Express, introduced in 1988, are capable of running at a maximum speed of 150 kph.
 In 2019, Vande Bharat Express was launched with self-propelled EMU train-sets capable of reaching maximum speed of 180 kph with operational speeds restricted to 130-160 kph.
-A non-airconditioned semi-high speed train-set hauled by two modified WAP-5 locomotives was launched as Amrit Bharat Express.
-A high-speed rail line is under-construction between Mumbai and Ahmedabad which will become the first true high-speed rail line when completed in 2026.
+A non-airconditioned semi-high speed trainset hauled by two modified WAP-5 locomotives was launched as Amrit Bharat Express.
+A high-speed rail line is under construction between Mumbai and Ahmedabad which will become the first true high-speed rail line when completed in 2026.

-As of 2023, the maximum operational speed of 160 kph is achieved by Gatimaan Express and Vande Bharat Express on the above section.
+As of 2023, the maximum operational speed of 160 kph is achieved by Gatiman Express and Vande Bharat Express on the above section.
 India Railways operates various categories of express trains including Vande Bharat Express, Rajdhani Express, Shatabdi Express, Amrit Bharat Express, Garib Rath Express, Double Decker Express, Tejas Express, Gatimaan Express, Humsafar Express, Duronto Express, Yuva Express, Uday Express, Jan Shatabdi Express, Sampark Kranti Express, Vivek Express, Rajya Rani Express, Mahamana Express, Antyodaya Express, Jan Sadharan Express, Suvidha Express and Intercity Express.
 As of 2022, Indian Railways operated 2,999 express trains on average daily.